 Do a Joey and step inside our TV-tastic map to Nuuu Yorkkk

-If you've been anywhere near Grazia Daily today you will have realised that today is the start of New York Fashion Week.
+If you've been anywhere near Grazia Daily over the past 12 hours you will have realised that today is the start of New York Fashion Week.
 Now we're going to be totally honest here and say most of what we know about the city is all thanks to our favourite TV shows and movies.
 In our eyes, it's totally acceptable to take Gossip Girl selfies on the Met Steps, eat cupcakes on the same bench as Carrie Bradshaw and go for an americano at Cafe Grumpy.
 The following activities might be as 'cool' as hunting down Hugh Grant's blue door in Notting Hill, but we're not above that either.
 Take a look at our pick of the best New York hotspots made famous by film and TV below...

 1. Cafe Grumpy

 This is the coffee snob’s café in Greenpoint, which, in real life as on Girls, is filled with beardy boys bent over laptops.
 It’s also where Hannah worked as a barista, alongside the chronically cynical Ray.

 2. Dylan's Candy Bar

 Dylan's Candy Bar is the Bloomingdales of the sweet world, and was set up by of Dylan Lauren, daughter of the Ralph Lauren.
 You might recognise this 15,000 square feet candy mecca from Gossip Girl, when Vanessa buys Nate ' one pink can of gummy worms and another of Swedish fish' as a two month anniversary gift.

 3. Magnolia's Bakery